NelleV/SCCourses/2013-wise/scientific_computing.rst

 +-------------+--------+--------+--------+

-- How similar are the response between each cell line?
+- How similar are the responses between each cell line?

 ----